 Photos Map

 Opie and I had absolutely decadent support from the Loobster for this climb.
-We did practically everything besides climb it for us.
-He drove in with us at 6 a.m. this morning and waded the frigid river with us.
+He did practically everything besides climb it for us.
+He drove in with us at 6 a.m.
+Waded the frigid river with us.
 He hiked up to the base of the route so that he could bring down our approach shoes.
 I also ditched my jacket, as the weather forecast was perfect and if we got cold the belayer would use the one jacket we had.
-I took 80 ounces of liquid (Opie took 64) and it was much more than what we needed, as the temperatures never even hit 80 degrees and we were in the shade until the 4th pitch and in the shade again for the last two pitches.
+I took 80 ounces of liquid (Opie took 64) and it was much more than we needed, as the temperatures never even hit 80 degrees and we were in the shade until the 4th pitch and in the shade again for the last two pitches.

 We brought a second, thin rope as insurance in case we had to bail, but never pulled it out of the pack.
-We brought the rack recommended in the guidebook, but used less of it.
-The rack I used consisted of three each of 0.4, 0.5, 0.75, 1 and 2 Camalots, two #3 Camalots, two green Aliens, one blue Alien, one #3.5, one #4, one set of nuts, one set of offset brass nuts, plus about 15 slings and draws.
-I could have made use of one or two more green Aliens for the long 4th pitch.
+We brought the rack recommended in the guidebook but used less of it.
+The rack I used consisted of three each of 0.4, 0.5, 0.75, 1, and 2 Camalots, two #3 Camalots, two green Aliens, one blue Alien, one #3.5, one #4, one set of nuts, one set of offset brass nuts, plus about 15 slings and draws.
+I could have used one or two more green Aliens for the long 4th pitch.

 We waded the river in Tevas and Loobster and I used our trekking poles, which aren't strictly necessary, but added some security and speed to the crossing.
-We were in the water much longer this time, versus our crossing for the Organ, but the water must be warmer in the morning as we never experienced in short but intense pain of defrosting.
-We found the well-worn climber's trail leading to the base of the route and, after gearing up, scrambled up 3rd class terrain to the base of the first pitch.
-Opie took the lead, as planned, and led upwards, quickly, confidently and secured the rope.
-I guess I could have free-climbed the 5.8 pitch, but we were in wall-mode where the second jugs the line, carrying the pack on their back, freeing the leader to rest and relax.
+We were in the water much longer this time, versus our crossing for the Organ, but the water must have been warmer in the morning as we never experienced the short but intense pain of defrosting.
+We found the well-worn climber's trail leading to the base of the route and, after gearing up, scrambled up 3rd-class terrain to the base of the first pitch.
+Opie took the lead, as planned, and led upwards, quickly, confidently, and secured the rope.
+I could have free-climbed the 5.8 pitch, but we were in "wall mode" where the second jugs the line, carrying the pack on their back, freeing the leader to rest and relax.

 I made steady progress up to the Sharp Crack and then heard someone call my name.
 Looking over my shoulder I could see the Loobster high above me out on top of the Moonlight Buttress.
 He was Already there, waiting on us.
 The last pitch was short and went relatively easily on aid, finishing up with a couple of dicey placements in an overhanging crumbly crack.
 Before I knew it I had clipped the giant chain hanging down from the summit anchor, which I'd guess is there to save the tree, which you climb right through.
 I topped out around 3:45 p.m.
 Opie joined the Loobster and I 20 minutes later and we celebrated a successful climb with our copious extra water and food.
 We couldn't have asked for better weather.
 I climbed in a long-sleeve shirt and long pants for the entire route and was never hot nor cold.